Generic name: methotrexate (injection) [ meth-oh-TREX-ate ]

-Brand name: EmGyn Kit, Methotrexate Sodium, Preservative Free, Otrexup, Rasuvo
+Brand names: EmGyn Kit, Methotrexate Sodium, Preservative Free, Otrexup, Rasuvo

 What is methotrexate injection?